CeliaRipple/CeliaRipple.github.io/Modelforlab1.md

 Visulization of the median gross rent by census tract [Rent](MedianGrossRentbyCensusTractMilwaukee.png)

-scatter plot where Median Gross Rent is graphed in relation to direction from the city center: [scatterplot](ScatterPlotRentvsDistance.html) Here you will find the same results visualized in a polar plot:[polarplot](PolarPlotRentvsDirection.html) Here you will find a link to to the model: [lab1model](Distance_from_point.model3m.model3)
+scatter plot where Median Gross Rent is graphed in relation to distance from the city center: [scatterplot](ScatterPlotRentvsDistance.html) polar plot where Median Gross rent is graphed in relation to direction:[polarplot](PolarPlotRentvsDirection.html) Here you will find a link to to the model: [lab1model](Distance_from_point.model3m.model3)